 Choose from Many Types of Patio Doors

 If any of the problems above sound familiar, you’re ready to replace your patio door.
 But which type of patio door should you pick?
 Fortunately, there are many different patio door sizes and styles to choose from.
 French patio doors are popular, but most people prefer to go with a classic sliding door.
-Fortunately, all different types of patio doors that we carry at Weather Tight are of the highest quality.
+Fortunately, all the different types of patio doors that we carry at Weather Tight are of the highest quality.
 They will last for years, with none of the issues that arise with the older doors.
+(You can even stop into our West Allis, Wisconsin showroom to see many of our entry and patio door options in person.)

 In addition to style options, we have many customization choices to ensure the right patio door complements the look of your home and matches seamlessly.
 You can choose from fade-resistant trim that is made to last.
 Select a grid-style door to create a beautifully finished look, or choose etched glass for extra privacy.